 Disorders of the facial nerve are extremely complex and can significantly affect quality of life.
-William Townley is a lead clinician in the Facial Nerve Centre at Guy’s and St. Thomas’.
-He runs a multidisciplinary team with specialists in ENT, Paediatric Plastic Surgery, Ophthalmology and Facial Physiotherapy.
-In addition, he is a member of the Sir Charles Bell Society, an international organisation of experts from different specialties dedicated to improving outcomes in facial palsy.
+London consultant plastic surgeon William Townley is a lead clinician in the Facial Nerve Centre at Guy’s and St. Thomas’.
+He runs a multidisciplinary team with specialists in ENT, Paediatric Plastic Surgery, Ophthalmology, and Facial Physiotherapy while also sitting on the Medical Advisory Board for the charity Facial Palsy UK.
+In addition, Mr Townley is a member of the Sir Charles Bell Society, an international organisation of experts from different specialties dedicated to improving outcomes in facial palsy.

-William has visited and trained in several international units (London, Toronto, Boston, Vancouver) to learn contemporary techniques and facilitate an innovative approach to his own practice.
-The facial nerve powers the muscles that are responsible for essential emotional expressions such as smiling as well as basic functions including, eating, speech and eye closure.
+William has visited and trained in several international units (Los Angeles, London, Toronto, Boston, Vancouver, and Caen) to learn contemporary techniques and facilitate an innovative approach to his own practice.
+The facial nerve powers the muscles that are responsible for essential emotional expressions such as smiling as well as basic functions including, eating, speech, and eye closure.
 Facial nerve injuries can therefore be devastating, both from a functional and aesthetic viewpoint.
 William offers the full spectrum of facial reanimation treatments to children and adults suffering with facial paralysis from simple chemodenervation techniques (botulinum toxin for synkinesis) to free functional muscle transfer.

 There are many causes of facial nerve injury and patients need to be assessed on an individual basis to determine likely prognosis and best course of action.
-A list of common procedures performed by William is listed below.
+A list of common procedures performed by Mr Townley is listed below.
 Most procedures require diligent physiotherapy to get the best results.

-Dynamic procedures – interventions that can restore movement to the affected side of the face by powering the normal facial muscles or by harvesting the power of other muscles to do a similar job
+Listed below are interventions that can restore movement to the affected side of the face by either powering the normal facial muscles or by harvesting the power of other muscles to do a similar job:

 Free Muscle Transfer (Gracilis)